CCQC/Quax/README.md

 we need to unpack the library, `cd` into it, and `mkdir PREFIX` where the headers and static library will be stored.
 Then it is built and compiled.
 The position independent code flag is required for Libint to play nice with pybind11.
 The `-j4` flag instructs how many processors to use in compilation, and can be adjusted according to your system.
 The `--target check` runs the Libint test suite; it is not required.
+The --target check runs test suite, and finally the install command installs the headers and static library into the PREFIX directory.
 ```
 tar -xvf libint_*.tgz
 cd libint-*/